View John Moschner's Obituary on www.swtimes.com/ and share memories

 John Moschner

+He was preceded in death by his parents; his wife,Mary Ann Moschner; five brothers; and four sisters.

-Funeral service with full military honors will be 10 a.m.
-Friday at Lewis Funeral Chapel in Fort Smith with burial at the U.S. National Cemetery in Fort Smith.
+Funeral service will be 10 a.m.
+Friday, Feb.
+7, 2020, at Lewis Funeral Chapel, 4817 Kelley Highway, Fort Smith.
+Interment with full military honors will follow at the U.S National Cemetery in Fort Smith.

-He is survived by two sons, Tom Moschner of Moses Lake, Wash., and Frank Moschner of Greenwood; five grandchildren; and seven great-grandchildren.

-Visitation will be 5:30 p.m.
-Thursday at the funeral home, with rosary said at 6 p.m.